-Except to the extent that it expressly provides, this Part does not operate to limit, restrict or otherwise affect -

-(a) a right, title, interest, privilege, obligation or liability of a person;

-(b) an investigation, legal proceeding or remedy in respect of the right, title, interest, privilege, obligation or liability.
+- 19. Except to the extent that it expressly provides, this Part does not operate to limit, restrict or otherwise affect- - (a) a right, title, interest, privilege, obligation or liability of a person; or - (b) an investigation, legal proceeding or remedy in respect of the right, title, interest, privilege, obligation or liability.

-DIVISION 4 GENERAL
+DIVISION IV GENERAL

-20. Rules of a Market Place Facility.

-Subject to the approval of the Commission, a market place or ancillary facility licensed under this Part shall make rules for the proper and efficient regulation, operation, management and control of the market place or ancillary facility.
+Rules of a marketplace and ancillary facility.
+20. Subject to the approval of the Commission, a marketplace or ancillary facility licensed under this Part shall make rules for the proper and efficient regulation, operation, management and control of the marketplace or ancillary facility.